usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.4 Authentication Using the Symmetric Card Authentication Key (SYM-CAK) (Deprecated) {#s-6-2-4}
 {:latex-toc="6.2.4 Symmetric Card Authentication Key"}

 The symmetric card authentication key and associated SYM-CAK authentication mechanism are deprecated in this version of the Standard.
-Both key and authentication mechism may be removed in a future version of this Standard.
+Both the key and the authentication mechanism may be removed in a future version of this Standard.

  If the symmetric card authentication key is present, it SHALL be used for PIV cardholder authentication using the following
 steps: